SSSAccount/finance-tracker-gui/README.md

 [schema](https://github.com/keleshev/schema) - For checking the schema of bulk.csv

-[ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap) - For creating the table of the gui
+[ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap) - For creating the table of the gui and for the 'superhero theme'